Santuario del Santo Cristo: Feast Day

 The local feast day of the Santo Cristo is observed every May 3, the former date of Roodmas.
 On this day, the image is removed from the Calvario and mounted on a carroza (carriage) for the procession and then returned to its shrine.
 Since 2016, a replica has been used for the public processions at the request of Fr.
-Jesus Prol, after cracks were seen in the original image.
+Jesus Prol, after cracks were seen in the original image that had been in procession for many years.

 The Convento and Santuario

-The first convento and the church on the site must have been simple and unpretentious, in keeping with the rustic surroundings, and yet well suited as a places for convalescing and aged Dominicans from Manila.
+The first convento and the church on the site must have been simple and unpretentious, in keeping with the rustic surroundings, and yet well suited as places for convalescing and aged Dominicans from Manila.

 In 1639, the Chinese insurrection took place in Manila, with the very first church and convento destroyed in the ensuing chaos.
 When the rebels were defeated by the Spanish-Filipino troops, the former retreated to Marikina and the mountains beyond, passing by San Juan.
 For some time the rebels occupied the convento and the church and, when they decided to flee to the mountains, torched the church complex and the few houses in the vicinity.
 The buildings went up in flames, the column of smoke visible from a distance for several days.